Chapter 03 · What to buy

 Registrar selection — what matters, what doesn’t.

-Registrar choice is the most over-debated and least carefully evaluated procurement decision in the entire sending-estate buildout.
-The operator picks the registrar whose homepage they saw most recently, runs 30 checkouts through a retail UI optimized for one-domain hobbyist purchases, and discovers in year two that the steady-state renewal cost is four times the first-year promotional price.
+Registrar choice is the most over-debated and least carefully evaluated procurement decision in the sending stack.
+You pick whichever registrar’s homepage you saw most recently, run 30 checkouts through a UI built for one-domain hobbyists, and discover in year two that renewal costs 4x the first-year promo.

 The premise — registrar choice is downstream of TLD and upstream of DNS